Distributional Anchor Regression: Empirical Results

 \subsection{Application: BostonHousing2}

-For the BostonHousing2 data we wish to predict corrected median housing prices (\code{cmedv}) from several socio-economical and environmental factors.
+For the BostonHousing2 data we wish to predict corrected median housing prices (\code{cmedv}) from several socio-economical and environmental factors ($n = 506$).
 These include per capita crime rates (\code{crim}), average number of rooms (\code{rm}), and nitric oxide concentration (\code{nox}) among others.
 Each observation corresponds to a single census tract in Boston.
-Individual cities will serve as anchors in this example because they are plausibly exogenous factors that induce heterogeneity in the observed covariates and housing prices. ``Leave-one-environment-out'' (LOEO) cross validation is used to demonstrate the change in estimated regression coefficients and NLL comparing a plain model without causal regularization ($\xi = 0$) to three different anchor TMs over a large range of causal regularization (Figure~\ref{fig:res:bh2}).
+Individual cities will serve as anchors in this example because they are plausibly exogenous factors that induce heterogeneity in the observed covariates and housing prices.

+``Leave-one-environment-out'' (LOEO) cross validation is used to demonstrate the change in estimated regression coefficients and NLL comparing a plain model without causal regularization ($\xi = 0$) to three different anchor TMs over a large range of causal regularization (Figure~\ref{fig:res:bh2}).
 For some of the left-out towns the conditional distribution of \code{cmedv} will differ from the training distribution and contain unseen perturbations.
-In this case, the town will be harder to predict, leading to a worse cross-validated NLL compared to the environments which are not perturbed.
-We hypothesize, an anchor TM should improve prediction performance for the census tracts in these hard-to-predict towns, in analogy to the distributional robustness results described in eq.~\eqref{eq:anchorpop}, whereas it should perform worse than a plain TM for environments with only mild perturbations.
+In this case, housing prices of this town will be harder to predict, leading to a worse cross-validated NLL compared to the environments which are not perturbed.
+We hypothesize, an anchor TM should improve prediction performance for the census tracts in these hard-to-predict towns, in analogy to the distributional robustness results implied by eq.~\eqref{eq:anchorpop}, whereas it should perform worse than a plain TM for environments with only mild perturbations.